SEO for AI? What you need to know about GEO

 When users type a query into Google now, the response isn’t just a list of pages.
 It’s a summary drawn from what Google’s large language models (LLMs) trust.
 Similarly, Perplexity and ChatGPT’s “Search with Bing” tools don’t index in the old sense; they interpret the web.

-A 2025 survey found that over 50% of Brits, Americans Japanese and Germans have used AI-assisted search tools, and that number is rising every month.
 These systems read your content, decide if it’s credible, and then decide if it’s useful enough to include in their answer layer.

 Your visibility, therefore, depends less on keyword rankings – and more on your perceived authority and clarity across the open web.

-How AI Reads the Web
+4. How AI reads the web

 AI models don’t think like search crawlers.
 They look for meaning, not metadata.
 When reading your site, they assess: